Travelport-xx/travelport-uapi-tutorial/lesson_1-3.md

 {% endhighlight %}

-In addition, this data was retrieved asynchronously allowing the application to do other things while waiting for the results to be returned.
-In the case of this tutorial, the `Lesson3` application just "sleeps" but there is no reason it could not calculate the cube root of pi, the price of tea in China, the net worth of Sergei Brin, etc.
+In addition, this data was retrieved asynchronously, allowing the application to do other things while waiting for the results to be returned.

+In the case of this tutorial, the `Lesson3` application just "sleeps" but there is no reason it could not calculate the cube root of pi, the price of tea in China, the net worth of Sergei Brin, etc. while waiting.

-### Low Cost Searching, The Hard Way
+### Low Fare searching, the hard way

-Since you have already finished [lesson1](index.html) and [lesson2](lesson2.html), we'll omit a lot of the details that are present in the Lesson 3 class' source code.
+Since you have already finished [Lesson 1](lesson_1-1.html) and [Lesson 2](lesson_1-2.html), we'll omit a lot of the details that are present in the `Lesson3` class' source code.

 To search using the `AirLowFareSearchPortType` one simply combines the start of Lesson 2, creating a search request, and the end of Lesson 2, displaying the resulting pricing solutions.
 The intermediate manipulation of various data structures that was a bit complex in the case of Lesson 2 is now avoided.
 (Again, it is best to use the air price port to check that results returned from low cost searching are still valid, but we'll ignore this for now.)
-This seems easy, so let's make low cost searching *more* difficult by _not_ using the `AirLowFareSearchPortType` and instead using its brother, the `AirLowFareSearchAsyncPortType`!
+This seems easy, so let's make low fare searching *more* difficult by _not_ using the `AirLowFareSearchPortType` and instead using its _asynchronous_ brother, the `AirLowFareSearchAsyncPortType`!

-Because some of the results from providers can take some time to produce, the uAPI offers you the ability to send a search request and then retrieve the results at your convenience.
+Because some of the results from providers can take some time to be returned, the uAPI offers you the ability to send a search request and then retrieve the results at your convenience.
 So, the flow of such an application looks like this:

-* Send `LowCostSearchAsyncReq` via the low cost search async port's `service()` method
+1. Send `LowCostSearchAsyncReq` via the low cost search async port's `service()` method
-* Consume `LowCostSearchAsyncRsp` response object to determine what providers have what data
+2. Consume `LowCostSearchAsyncRsp` response object to determine what providers have what data
-* Looping over all the providers that have results
+3. Looping over all the providers that have results
-	** Send a `RetrieveLowFareSearchReq` to retrieve results from the above search from but from a specific provider ** Consume the `RetrieveLowFareSearchRsp` object to get results
+	** Send a `RetrieveLowFareSearchReq` to retrieve results from the above search, from a specific provider ** Consume the `RetrieveLowFareSearchRsp` object to get results

-As we have seen in *Lesson 1* and *Lesson 2* a _particular_ request/response pair should be handled synchronously with the uAPI.
+As we have seen in *Lesson 1* and *Lesson 2*, a _particular_ request/response pair should be handled synchronously with the uAPI.
 However, because of the structure above, it is possible to proceed with other actions in between requesting, say, the air results and the rail results of a particular search.

-### Java Typing, uAPI, And Low Fare Search Responses
+### Java typing, uAPI, and Low Fare search responses

-There are two basic Java types that are used in the above approach to handling responses:  `LowFareSearchAsyncRsp` and `RetrieveLowFareSearchRsp` as these are the appropriate types returned by the search and "get me more data" ports, respectively.
+There are two basic Java types that are used in the asynchronous approach to handling responses:  `LowFareSearchAsyncRsp` and `RetrieveLowFareSearchRsp`.
+These are the appropriate types returned by the search and "get me more data" ports, respectively.

 Thoughtfully, the designers of the uAPI planned ahead for this and made these two types share a common base type (a Java superclass), `AirSearchRsp`.
 This means that your code can be written, of course with some care, to consume results from the `AirSearchRsp` class and then it can handle either immediate or later-retrieved results.

-With this in mind, the result of the availability requests in [Lesson2](lesson2.html) can _also_ be treated as an `AirSearchRsp` object as the class `AvailabilitySearchReq` also inherits from this base class.
-These types of relationships are present in many places in the uAPI and it is often very useful to use Eclipse's "Go To Definition" feature (typically bound to the F3 key) to investigate the parent classes in the class hierarchy generated by the uAPI's WSDL.
+With this in mind, the result of the availability requests in [Lesson 2](lesson_1-2.html) can _also_ be treated as an `AirSearchRsp` object, as the class `AvailabilitySearchReq` also inherits from this base class.
+These types of relationships are present in many places in the uAPI, and it is often very useful to use Eclipse's "Go To Definition" feature (typically bound to the F3 key) to investigate the parent classes in the class hierarchy generated by the uAPI's WSDL.

 Looking further up the heirarchy, for example, reveals that all search requests also share a common base class (`AirSearchReq` and its parent `BaseSearchReq`).
 All requests, without regard to their type, share the base class `BaseReq` (with the notable exception of ping).
 In `BaseReq` you find those fields that are common to any request, such as "TraceId".

-### A Small Amount Of Nomenclature
+### A small amount of nomenclature

-One has to be a bit "flexible" with the naming and use of some of the methods that are part of the `AirSearchRsp` response object.
-It may seem strange at first that such a response contains the method get *rail* journeys!
-This strange bit of nomenclature is needed to account for the ability to put different providers as your preferred (or not preferred!) in an `AirSearchReq`.
-If you include the rail provider as a preferred provider for a journey from Berlin to Montpellier, the low cost air search can, and usually will, return a result that includes Deutsche Bahn trains!
+One has to be a bit flexible with the naming and use of some of the methods that are part of the `AirSearchRsp` response object.

+It may seem strange, at first, that an "Air" search response contains *rail* journeys!
+This historical bit of nomenclature is needed to account for the ability to put different providers as your preferred (or not preferred!) in an `AirSearchReq`.
+If you include the rail provider as a preferred provider for a journey from Berlin to Montpellier, the low fare air search can, and usually will, return a result that includes Deutsche Bahn trains!

 ### PrintableItinerary

 The class [PrintableItinerary](https://github.com/iansmith/Travelport-uapi-tutorial/blob/master/src/com/Travelport/uapi/unit1/PrintableItinerary.java) is included with the code for this unit.
 It is intended to be used as part of this lesson.

 Instances of this class can be constructed in one of two ways:

 {% highlight java %}
 public PrintableItinerary(AirPricingSolution solution, Helper.AirSegmentMap seg,